FutureMarkRwanda/BA_Notes/Networking/HSRP_Notes.md

 **PC Configuration**:
 - Configure PCs on the 10.0.0.0/24 LAN with default gateway 10.0.0.254 (virtual IP).

-Scenario: A small office configures HSRP on R1 and R2 for LAN 10.0.0.0/24, with R1 as the active router (higher priority) and R2 as standby, ensuring seamless gateway failover.
+A small office configures HSRP on R1 and R2 for LAN 10.0.0.0/24, with R1 as the active router (higher priority) and R2 as standby, ensuring seamless gateway failover.

 ---